AapoPitkanen/cellular-automata/README.md

 The Boids model utilizes k-d trees for efficient nearest neighbor calculations, allowing larger flock sizes with acceptable frame rates.
 Quadtrees would also be an option, but k-d trees seemed to perform a bit better.
 Web workers are also used to squeeze out some extra performance.
-Web workers have diminishing returns though, as the message latency starts to get bigger, so more than 3 workers actually degraded performance.
+Web workers have diminishing returns though as the message latency starts to get bigger, so more than 3 workers actually degraded performance.